PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 [*L*] = *l*<sub>0</sub> - [*LT*] = 5207<br>
 [*T*] = *t*<sub>0</sub> - [*LT*] = 2207

 ## Verifying a theoretical steady-state concentration via simulation

-In the [previous module](motifs), we saw how to avoid keeping track of the diffusion of individual particles if simulating molecules that are uniformly distributed throughout their environment.
+In the [previous module](motifs), we saw how that we could avoid keeping track of the positions of individual diffusing particles if we assume that these particles are well-mixed, i.e., uniformly distributed throughout their environment.
 The *E. coli* cell is so small that we will assume that the concentration of any particle in its immediate surroundings is uniform.
-Therefore, let us see if the same type of simulation can replicate the steady-state concentrations that we found above.
+Therefore, as a proof of concept, let us see if a well-mixed simulation replicates the steady-state concentrations of particles that we just found.

 Even though we can calculate steady-state concentrations by hand, we will find a simulation useful for two reasons.
 First, a particle-free simulation will give us snapshots of the system over multiple time points and allow us to see how quickly the concentrations reach equilibrium.
 Second, we will soon expand our model of chemotaxis to have many more particles and reactions, and direct interpretation of the system will quickly become impossible.

 In this module, we will use Gillespie's Stochastic Simulation Algorithm (often referred as SSA or Gillespie algorithm).
 We define the states of the system as the discrete amount of reactants, and a transition between one state and another is one molecular event.
 How likely is a transition to happen is proportional to the rate of that reaction [^Schwartz17].

 In our case of ligand-receptor dynamics, we have free ligands *L*, free receptors *T*, which can bind with the rate constant *k*<sub>bind</sub>, and *LT* can dissociate with the rate constant *k*<sub>dissociate</sub>.

 At time *t*, there are two reactions that can happen next: *L* + *T* -> *LT* with a rate *k*<sub>bind</sub> · [*L*] · [*T*], and *LT* -> *L* + *T* with a rate *k*<sub>dissociate</sub> · [*LT*].
 We define the sum of the two reactions as *R*<sub>tot</sub>.
 Now we are interested in two questions: when does the next reaction happen, and which reaction is that?